LarrySul/CLI-Send-XML-file-to-Google-Spreadsheet-via-Google-Sheets-API/README.md

 ## About CLI-Send-XML-file-to-Google-Spreadsheet-via-Google-Sheets-API

-This CLI program process a local or remote XML file and push the data of the XML file to a Google Spreadsheet via the Google Sheets API [Google Spreadsheet API](https://developers.google.com/sheets/).
+This CLI program is built on the LARAVEL FRAMEWORK.
+The program process a local or remote XML file and push the data of the XML file to a Google Spreadsheet via the Google Sheets API [Google Spreadsheet API](https://developers.google.com/sheets/).

 The Google Sheets use the REST APIs like [Sheets API](https://developers.google.com/sheets/api) and [Charts API](https://developers.google.com/chart/interactive/docs/spreadsheets/) to interact programmatically with Google Sheets.